paulamacedo/paulamacedo/README.md

 :heart_decoration: : I love learning about new cultures, languages and technologies.

-:books: : Here you can find, some old projects or exercises' resolutions of courses that I took at University.
+:books: : Here you can find some old projects or exercises' resolutions of courses that I took at University.